Chairman Mao en route to Anyuan: Artistic decision making

 In order for Liu Chunhua to create this artwork he studied old photographs and interviewed workers from Anyuan to ensure visual accuracy.
 He chose to place Mao in traditional Chinese dress opposed to common wear, as this was normal in portraits of him during the Cultural Revolution.
 An unusual aspect of Chunhua's work is the cool color tones he uses.
 Warm tones and vibrant red accents were often used in his paintings, however in order to emphasize Mao's determination he chose to use deep blue and purple accents.
-Chunhua's alterations of the traditional Chinese landscape suggests that he fully capable of leading the country and that he was almost above the world while still remaining practical.
+Chunhua's alterations of the traditional Chinese landscape suggests that he was fully capable of leading the country and that he was almost above the world while still remaining practical.

 Liu Chunhua

 Liu Chunhua was born in Tailai, Heilongjiang Province in 1944.
 He spent a majority of his childhood focused on art, he attended the Lu Xun Art Academy in Shenyang starting in 1959.
 In 1963 he entered the Central Academy of Fine Arts where he painted Chairman Mao en route to Anyuan, which has now been reproduced over 900 million times.
 After his graduation he worked as an editor at the Beijing Publishing House before he joined the Beijing Academy.
 In 1988, his painting was declared a cultural relic.
 Chunhua specializes in oil painting and Chinese painting.